Andrew Wiles Building

 Great job prospects

-Oxford maths graduates are in high demand, and in the latest survey of our graduates the median salary was £27,800 six months after finishing the course, compared with the national average salary of £23,160 for those taking a similar course.
+Oxford maths graduates are in high demand, and in the latest survey of our graduates the average salary was £33,000 six months after finishing the course.
 Take a look at our careers pages to see where our graduates end up, how much they get paid, and what internship opportunities are available to you as a student at Oxford.

 Unlike at other universities, the tutorial system at Oxford allows tutors to closely follow your progress.
 You’ll also be assigned a personal tutor at your college, who you can go to if you have problems or for advice.
 We want all of our students to do the best they possibly can, and we will support you in achieving that.